M4X-VOGEL/Clingonia/README.md

 conda activate flatland
 ```

-📦 Then, install the stable release of Flatland:
+📦 Then, install the stable release of Flatland (Version 4.2.2 recommended):
 ```
 pip install flatland-rl
 ```